How to get touch with us over the festive period

 What options does a step-parent have for retaining contact with a child after divorce?

 Mediation – the step-parent and biological parent are required to attend mediation before initiating the Court process.
-The aim of mediation is to attempt to resolve the issue/s through constructive discourse with the help of an independent third party.
+Mediation aims to attempt to resolve the issue/s through constructive discourse with the help of an independent third party.
 If mediation is unsuccessful and an agreement is not reached, the step-parent can resort to Court intervention.

 Court Proceedings – the most useful legal tool is a Child Arrangements Order which determines where the child is to live and with whom they spend their time.
 A number of factors come into play when a step-parent applies for a Child Arrangements Order and those involved in the proceedings will take into account all the relevant circumstances before making a decision.